LOD-Onderwijsregistratie/LOD2XMI/source/xmi/readMe.md

 *  XSL Output-RIO-uml

    Transformation of the data model part of the Dutch Register Instellingen en Opleidingen (RIO, about schools en courses).
 This model describes the RIO-data that is actually published as linked data.
 See als:  http://lod.onderwijsregistratie.nl.
-Note: In this model there are as yet no superclasses.
-This wil be part of a next release.
+Note: This linked data model does not have the same pattern described her yet.
+This wil be changed in a next release.

 *  XSL Output-RIO-mim